 A woman and two children pretending to hold up a leaning castle tower.

-The famous Big Cheese Festival has been going for over twenty years; a celebration of culture, heritage, history... and cheese!
-There's usually a huge travelling food court and dedicated cheese market, all set in a colourful medieval encampment in the castle grounds, with craft stalls along the moat and re-enactments of various battles keeping visitors on their toes.
-Music, dancers, choirs, fairground rides and fireworks all create a lively cheerful atmosphere and thousands of people flock in from all over.
+The famous Caerphilly Cheese Festival has been going for over twenty years; a celebration of culture, heritage, history... and cheese!
+Caws Caerffili (Caerphilly cheese) is Cymru's only true native cheese, a tart white crumbly number created especially for miners.
+Sure enough, the festival has a huge dedicated travelling cheese market (Caerffili and other varieties!) and food court, with craft stalls along the moat and re-enactments of various battles keeping visitors on their toes.
+Music, dancers, street entertainers, choirs, and fairground rides all create a lively cheerful atmosphere and thousands of people flock in from all over.

-In the summer months take the kids to the Wetter is Better aqua splash pad in Caerphilly town’s Morgan Jones Park, and let them run wild through the jets.
-This Green Flag award-winning park began as a 1930s recreation ground, and these days has a wildflower meadow, outdoor gym equipment, skate park, bowling green, social enterprise café and more.
+In the summer months take the kids to the Wetter is Better aqua splash pad in Caerffili town’s Morgan Jones Park in Nantgarw Road, and let them run wild through the jets.
+This Green Flag award-winning park began as a 1930s' recreation ground, and these days has a wildflower meadow, outdoor gym equipment, skate park, bowling green, social enterprise café and more.

 A pathway through a park with autumn leaves on ground.